Rigidity of proper colorings of $\mathbb{Z}^d$: Introduction and results

 The previously addressed case of $q=3$ colors has a special additional structure as proper $3$-colorings of $\Z^d$ admit a height function representation.
 This special structure manifests in a natural cyclic order on the $6$ dominant patterns and is essential to the analysis presented in \cite{peled2010high} and \cite{galvin2012phase}.
 Already the extension to low temperatures in \cite{feldheim2015long} is quite significant as the global height representation is lost, but the analysis there still relies on the height function existing locally, away from the rare places where the coloring is not proper.
 As nothing of this structure remains when the number of colors increases beyond 3, the previously used methods are insufficient for the analysis of proper $q$-colorings with any $q \ge 4$.
-Specific new challenges arising include the difficulty in identifying ordered regions (which, if any, dominant pattern does a vertex follow?), the many more ways in which the proper coloring can order and transition between the different orders (the complicated `adjacency structure' of the numerous dominant patterns), and the more significant role played by disordered regions (where vertices do not follow any pattern) and sub-optimally ordered regions (where vertices follow a non-dominant pattern).
+Specific new challenges arising include the difficulty in identifying ordered regions (which, if any, dominant pattern does a vertex follow?), the many more ways in which the proper coloring can order and transition between the different orders (the large number of dominant patterns and their complex ``adjacency structure''), and the more significant role played by disordered regions (which do not follow any pattern) and sub-optimally ordered regions (which follow a non-dominant pattern).
+Consequently, finding a useful definition of ordered and disordered regions in a given coloring is already a non-trivial first step in the analysis of the $q\ge 4$ case (this was true also for the low-temperature $q=3$ case but a number of additional difficulties arise for proper $q$-colorings with $q\ge 4$).